-5. EFFECT OF THE REVOCATION REVIEW
+5. EFFECT OF THE REVIEW AND FINDINGS

-The Commission has made the finding that with effect from 22 July 2014, the dumping duty notice (as amended on 21 November 2013) relating to anti-dumping measures applying to sodium bicarbonate exported from China should be revoked in relation to all exporters generally.
+The Commission has made the finding that with effect from 22 July 2014, the dumping duty notice (as amended on 21 November 2013) relating to anti-dumping measures applying to sodium bicarbonate exported from China should be revoked in relation to all exporters.